-First-year students are counseled to refrain from engaging in Field Education during their first semester, while they acclimate to their academic work.
-However, some students may elect to participate in an agency placement in their first year.
+First-year students are counseled to refrain from engaging in Field Education placements during their first semester, while they acclimate to their academic work.
+However, some students may elect to participate in a placement starting in the spring term of their first year.